Global catastrophic risk: Organizations

 The Bulletin of the Atomic Scientists (est. 1945) is one of the oldest global risk organizations, founded after the public became alarmed by the potential of atomic warfare in the aftermath of WWII.
 It studies risks associated with nuclear war and energy and famously maintains the Doomsday Clock established in 1947.
 The Foresight Institute (est. 1986) examines the risks of nanotechnology and its benefits.
 It was one of the earliest organizations to study the unintended consequences of otherwise harmless technology gone haywire at a global scale.
 It was founded by K. Eric Drexler who postulated "grey goo".

 Beginning after 2000, a growing number of scientists, philosophers and tech billionaires created organizations devoted to studying global risks both inside and outside of academia.

 Independent non-governmental organizations (NGOs) include the Machine Intelligence Research Institute (est. 2000), which aims to reduce the risk of a catastrophe caused by artificial intelligence, with donors including Peter Thiel and Jed McCaleb.
 The Nuclear Threat Initiative (est. 2001) seeks to reduce global threats from nuclear, biological and chemical threats, and containment of damage after an event.
 It maintains a nuclear material security index.
 The Lifeboat Foundation (est. 2009) funds research into preventing a technological catastrophe.
 Most of the research money funds projects at universities.
 The Global Catastrophic Risk Institute (est. 2011) is a US-based non-profit, non-partisan think tank founded by Seth Baum and Tony Barrett.
 GCRI does research and policy work across various risks, including artificial intelligence, nuclear war, climate change, and asteroid impacts.
 The Global Challenges Foundation (est. 2012), based in Stockholm and founded by Laszlo Szombatfalvy, releases a yearly report on the state of global risks.
 The Future of Life Institute (est. 2014) works to reduce extreme, large-scale risks from transformative technologies, as well as steer the development and use of these technologies to benefit all life, through grantmaking, policy advocacy in the United States, European Union and United Nations, and educational outreach.
 Elon Musk, Vitalik Buterin and Jaan Tallinn are some of its biggest donors.
-The Center on Long-Term Risk (est. 2016), formerly known as the Foundational Research Institute, is a British organization focused on reducing risks of astronomical suffering (s-risks) from emerging technologies.